How to Find & Understand the Law

 For most of our country’s history, federal law was limited to court interpretations of the U.S. Constitution and the Bill of Rights, as well as the topics that Congress is specifically authorized to address under the Constitution, such as the regulation of commerce and immigration.
 But as courts have interpreted the Constitution to allow the federal government to regulate more areas, federal law may control a broad range of social welfare, health, and environmental issues.

-Federal law generally controls agriculture, bankruptcy, copyright, crimes involving the movement of people or substances across state lines for illegal purposes, customs, federal tax, food and drug regulation, immigration, interstate commerce, maritime, Native Americans, patent, postal, Social Security, and trademark.
+Federal law generally controls areas like agriculture, bankruptcy, copyright, customs, food and drug regulation, immigration, interstate commerce, maritime activity, patent, Social Security, and trademark.

 Issues Covered by Both State and Federal Law